uptonking/note4yaoo/lib-db-model-eav-examples.md

   - V1: A Visual Query Language for Property Graphs
 # examples
 - https://github.com/metasoarous/tripl /python
-  - This one weird trick turns JSON documents into semantic graph databases!
+  - This one weird trick turns JSON documents into semantic graph databases
   - A data format for "all the things", inspired by Datomic and the Semantic Web
   - RDF is based on the Entity Attribute Value (EAV) data modelling pattern, in which facts about entities are stored as a set of (entity, attribute, value) triples